wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/3-facilitate-participate-teams-meetings.md

 :::image type="content" source="../media/captions-on-off.png" alt-text="The option to turn live captions on in a meeting's call controls":::

 To stop using live captions, go to the meeting controls and select **More options :::image type="content" source="../media/more-options-button.png" alt-text="more options ellipse button":::
 &gt; Turn off live captions**.

-### Get the most out of your captions<br>
+### Get the most out of your captions

 To make sure your live captions are as accurate as possible, try to follow these best practices:

 * Speak clearly, slowly, and directly into the mic.
 As your distance from the mic increases, captions may become less accurate.
 * Avoid locations with background noise.
 * Avoid having multiple people speak at the same time.

 ## Raise your hand